Halochkin/CustomWebComponents/EventComposition/Gestures/dragFlingEvent.md

 4. `FilterByAttribute` - to make an event specific to certain element instances we need a pure `filterOnAttribute` function that finds the first target with the required attribute, and then dispatching the custom, composed event on that element.
 5. `EventSequence` - beginning of the sequence of events.
 Since mouse events start with `mousedown` events, it starts the sequence.
 Function `startSequence` initializes theproperties that will be used further.
 These include both the conditions of a `fling` event, and standard css properties, such as
 6. `EventAttribute` - you can set your own conditions for fling events by defining them in custom properties.
 If you do not define them, the default values will be applied.
-7. `TakeNote` -
-8. `ListenUp` - Adding listeners alternately.
+7. `ListenUp` - Adding listeners alternately.
 Events such as `touchmove`, `touchup` and `touchcancel` will be added only after the `mousedown` event is activated, and will pass through several filtering steps.
 This allows us to avoid possible mistakes.
+8. `TakeNote` - //
 9. `GrabTarget` - target is "captured" in the initial trigger event function (`mousedown`), then stored in the EventSequence's internal state, and then reused as the target in subsequent, secondary composed DOM Events.
 10. `GrabMouse` - the idea is that the initial launch event changes `userSelect` to `none` and after the end of the event sequence, return this value to the state in which it was before the start of the event sequence.
 ***